geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex2_Manage_Users_and_Groups.md

 		‎**Restore-AzureADMSDeletedDirectoryObject -Id {objectId}**

-4. Leave your Windows PowerShell window open for the next exercise; simply minimize the Windows PoweShell window for now.
+4. Leave your Windows PowerShell window open for the next exercise; simply minimize the PowerShell window for now.

 5. You should now validate that the **Inside Sales** group has been recovered.
 To do this, go to the **Microsoft 365 Admin Center** in your Internet Explorer browser, select **Groups** from the left-hand navigation pane, and then under it select **Groups** to display the list of groups.